The best way to do business money transfer to Canada from the US

 PayPal

 Using PayPal also puts your business at risk of account holds, lengthy payment times, declined payments, and canceled payments.
-This is detrimental to businesses that can’t afford to lose time by dealing with various payment difficulties.
+This is detrimental to companies that can’t afford to lose time by dealing with various payment difficulties.

 P2P currency transfers